josephnle/crunchtime/README.md

 ### Step 2

+Run `npm install && bower install` in the project directory

 That's pretty much it to get set up!
 Just make sure you execute any ionic commands from within the project folder.

 ---